- Home

 When should a newborn have their first bath?

-Though newborn babies come out looking in need of a wash, it’s actually not a good idea to bathe them straight away.
-The whiteish vernix that’s covering their bodies is a natural anti-germ barrier and you don’t want to wash that off – instead, leave it to sink in to help protect against bacterial infections and moisturise their delicate skin.
-Delaying the first wash also gives you and your partner plenty of time for skin-to-skin cuddles with your little one, which is known to have benefits to both baby and parents.
+Though newborn babies may appear as if they need a wash, it’s actually best to hold off on bathing them straight away.
+The whiteish vernix coating their skin acts as a natural barrier against germs, and it's important not to remove it too soon – allowing it to absorb helps protect against bacterial infections and keeps their delicate skin moisturised.
+Postponing that first bath also gives you and your partner valuable time for skin-to-skin bonding with your baby, which is known to benefit both parents and newborns.

 It's recommended to wait at least 24 hours – longer if you’d like – to give your baby a proper bath.
 This isn’t just to allow the vernix to do its job, but also to give your newborn the chance to get used to life in the outside world, stabilise their body temperature, and to allow time for you to bond and for them to feed.
 If they need cleaning up before that first bath, you can simply top and tail.